Vitas: Personal life

-Vitas is a dual Ukrainian-Russian citizen, possessing two passports.
+Vitas is a dual Ukrainian–Russian citizen, possessing two passports.

-He married his longterm girlfriend Svetlana Grankovska in 2006 in Odesa in private ceremony solely attended by family members.
+He married his longterm girlfriend Svetlana Grankovska in 2006 in Odesa in a private ceremony solely attended by family members.
 In 2008, their first daughter Alla was born, followed by their son Maksim in 2015.
 In 2021, their third child, a daughter named Alisa, was born.

-During the early 2000s, Vitas was often guarded off the media and seldomly gave interviews.
+During the early 2000s, Vitas was often guarded in interactions with the media and seldom gave interviews.
 His producer Sergey Pudovkin actively tried to block opportunities for interviewers and journalists to talk to Vitas.
 In 2003, Channel One Russia show Good Morning held a rare interview with Vitas on his career.
-In the early 2010s, Vitas started opening more towards the press.
-In January 2012, he held his first in-depth interview on the Russian talk show Let Them Talk, in which he showed his wife and daughter publicly for the first time.
+Vitas became more open towards the press in the early 2010s, holding his first in-depth interview in January 2012 on the Russian talk show Let Them Talk while showing his wife and daughter publicly for the first time.

 Subsequently, he appeared on the Channel One Russia show Everybody Is At Home.
 Later that year, he appeared on the show again to address a man's allegations that he was Vitas's biological father.
 After much backlash from friends and family, and the man's admission of lying, the DNA results proved that he was not Vitas's father.
 To show that he had no hard feelings, Vitas sang and danced with the man's mother on the show.

-On 10 May 2013, Vitas was arrested after hitting a cyclist with his car near the VVC Exhibition Centre in Moscow.
-The cyclist was uninjured and proceeded to film the scene with police afterward, which depicted an unkempt and possibly intoxicated Vitas being held by authorities.
-The accident was widely covered by Russia-1 and Channel One Russia, two of many other TV channels who broadcast Vitas's driving license with his personal data, which had been presented to journalists by a police officer.